richard-zhang/pearls/2023_46_bfs_with_stages/README.md

 ```

 `include module type` is a powerful tool to use apply module signature of the result of functor application.
-- this is workaround, as the functor definition cannot specify the returned module signature
+- this is a workaround, as the functor definition cannot specify the returned module signature

 ## Module Programming
 ```OCaml